-Multibagger stocks is a popular term used by investors to describe a return of at least 100%.
+Multibagger stocks is a popular term investors use to describe a return of at least 100%.
 For example, if a stock doubles in price, it is an increase of 100% or a 2-bagger.
-If a stock increases by ten times or 1,000% it is called a ten-bagger.
-Whatever percentage the stock price rises by, is the number of ‘bags’ it holds.
+If a stock increases by ten times or 1,000%, it is called a ten-bagger.
+Whatever percentage the stock price rises by is the number of ‘bags’ it holds.

-As an investor, you want to be investing in multibagger stocks and not become a bag holder of a stock.
+As an investor, you want to invest in multi-bagger stocks and not become a bag holder of stock.

 Where did the term multibagger come from?
-It was first coined by famous investor Peter Lynch in his book One Up on Wall Street.
+Famous investor Peter Lynch coined it in his One Up on Wall Street book.

 How Do You Find Multibagger Stocks?

 The most important element with multibagger stocks is time.
-Yes, for the most part owning multibagger stocks is a long-term investing strategy.
+Yes, owning multibagger stocks is a long-term investing strategy for the most part.
 Of course, you can always hit a short-term double on a stock price, but usually, that includes more luck than anything.
 Here are some things to look for in potential multibagger stocks.